IgniteUI/igniteui-docfx/en/components/charts/types/spline-chart.md

 # Angular Spline Chart

-Angular Spline Chart belongs to a group of Category Charts that render as a collection of points connected by smooth curves of spline.
+The Ignite UI for Angular Spline Chart belongs to a group of Category Charts that render as a collection of points connected by smooth curves of spline.
 Values are represented on the y-axis and categories are displayed on the x-axis.
 Spline Chart emphasizes the amount of change over a period of time or compares multiple items as well as the relationship of parts to a whole by displaying the total of the plotted values.
 Spline Chart is identical to [Line Chart](line-chart.md) in all aspects except that line connecting data points has spline interpolation and smoothing for improved presentation of data.

 ## Angular Spline Chart Example